Syntax3rror404/LIFVR-Docs/interactions.md

 ### 4.0 Collision Solver Component
 This component handles more complex collisions between actors, like "soft/normal" collisions (will fire every custom tick (defined in variable: ) as long the collision is occurung / the actor touches another object) or hard collision (fires once if a threshold of the collision strength is hit) and also registers the end of the collision (fires once).
-(Note: The end of the collision is not completely stable and sometimes chaos collision ends are missed to track.
-Hope this gets better with the developement of chaos, but also work in progress to improve this).

 > [!IMPORTANT]
 > At least one primitive component in the actor needs to simulate physics, has collision enabled and `Simulation Generates Hit Events`  enabled.
 Otherwise the collision solver can't track collisions and the events will not fire.